-The Administration shall be represented by the Administer in charge of academic affairs, the Dean of Students (without the right to vote) and the Registrar who shall be the Secretary.
-The Academic Faculty shall be represented by members elected from the Corps of Instruction who are not Administrators.
-Each College shall have a representation based on student credit hours added to a representation based on the number of majors; the two representations shall be calculated as follows: the number of undergraduate student credit hours produced in that College during the preceding academic year divided by 50,000 and rounded up, provided that each college has at least one representative; the number of undergraduate majors registered in that College in the Fall term of the present Academic Year divided by 1,500 and rounded up, provided each College has at least one representative.
+The Administration shall be represented by the Administrative Officer in charge of academic affairs, the Dean of Students (without the right to vote), and the Registrar who shall be the Secretary.
+The Academic Faculty shall be represented by members elected from the Corps of Instruction who are not Administrators, as follows: Ten seats on the committee will be distributed among the Colleges in proportion to the fraction of the total number of undergraduate student credit hours produced in each College in the preceding academic year.
+Another ten seats on the committee will be distributed among the Colleges in proportion to the fraction of the total number of undergraduate majors registered in each College in the fall term of the present academic year.
+Then the participation of each College will be adjusted to be at least two and no more than seven members.
+These adjustments may result in a total number somewhat different from twenty.

 These Faculty representatives shall be elected by the Academic Faculty.
 The Students shall be represented by one member with at least junior standing elected by the Student Council.
-College representation shall be based on statistics for the preceding fiscal year.
 Changes in College representation shall be made when the criterion for such changes has been met for two successive years, except that any individual elected shall have a full term of office regardless of such changes in representation.
 The Chair shall be elected annually by the Committee from among the elected Academic Faculty members.